ArielTurgeman/sql-visual-debbuger-feedback/PRIVACY.md

 # SQL Visual Debugger
 ## Privacy Policy

-**Version:** 1.0
+**Version:** 1.1
 **Effective Date:** August 24, 2026

 This Privacy Policy explains how SQL Visual Debugger processes information when you install or use the SQL Visual Debugger extension for Visual Studio Code.

 This Policy applies to SQL Visual Debugger itself.
 Third-party services, including Lemon Squeezy, Microsoft/Visual Studio Marketplace, GitHub, database providers, and other services you choose to use are governed by their own privacy policies.

-## 1. No Usage Telemetry or Analytics
+## 1. Limited Usage Telemetry

-SQL Visual Debugger does **not** use optional usage telemetry or analytics to track which buttons, commands, features, SQL construct categories, or debugging actions a user performs.
+SQL Visual Debugger may collect limited usage telemetry to help understand how the extension is used and to improve the product.

+The telemetry is designed to collect high-level product-usage information rather than the contents of a user's SQL queries, databases, files, or credentials.

+Telemetry may include information such as:

+- use of particular extension features or commands;
+- clicks or interactions with product functionality;
+- high-level SQL construct or debugging categories used within the extension;
+- the installed SQL Visual Debugger extension version; and
+- similar high-level usage events used to understand feature adoption and improve the product.

-SQL Visual Debugger does not intentionally send product-usage analytics to Ariel Turgeman or to a third-party analytics provider.
+SQL Visual Debugger does **not intentionally include** the following in usage telemetry:

+- SQL query text;
+- database contents or query results;
+- table names;
+- column names;
+- database names;
+- database passwords or other database credentials;
+- database hostnames;
+- user-defined SQL object names;
+- file contents; or
+- file paths.

+Telemetry is not used to sell personal information, build advertising profiles, or track the contents of a user's database activity.

+### Telemetry Controls

+SQL Visual Debugger follows the applicable Visual Studio Code telemetry setting.
+If telemetry is disabled in Visual Studio Code, SQL Visual Debugger does not intentionally send optional usage telemetry.

+Users may also disable SQL Visual Debugger telemetry independently through the extension's telemetry control, including the **SQL Visual Debugger: Disable Telemetry** command where available.

-Communications that are technically necessary to provide a user-requested service, such as Premium license activation or validation, are not usage telemetry and are described separately below.
+Disabling optional usage telemetry does not disable communications that are technically necessary to provide a user-requested feature, such as Premium license activation or validation.

 ## 2. SQL Queries and Database Data